 Ms. Sabine Neuhofer, University of Vienna.
 "Need-based Justice in Social Exchange Networks."
 (CESS Nuffield)

 Prof. Erik Ø. Sørensen, NHH Norwegian School of Economics.
 "Choice and personal responsibility: What is a morally relevant choice?"
 (CESS Nuffield)

 Dr. John Jensenius III, Centre for Experimental Social Sciences, Nuffield College in the University of Oxford.
 "On Inactivity in the Lab."

 Prof. Stuart Soroka, University of Michigan.
 "More Bad News: A Cross-National Psychophysiological Exploration of Negativity Biases in Reactions to Network News."

 Mr. Maximilian Voigt, M.Sc.
 Financial Economics candidate, Saïd Business School - University of Oxford.
 "Do Banks Distort Choices?"
-(CESS Nuffield Webinar)
+(CESS Nuffield)

 Prof. Ron Harstad, University of Missouri.
 “Efficiency Measurement via Revealed Thresholds, Without Knowing Valuations."
-(CESS Nuffield Webinar)
+(CESS Nuffield)

 Mr. Nicholas Haas, PhD candidate, Politics Department - New York University.
 "From De Jure to De Facto: Ethnic Occupational Stereotyping and the Persistence of Hierarchy."